 Likewise, even some file formats like SVG that aren’t allowed have provisions to get around and be safely uploaded on WordPress.

-WordPress also enables you to update your website plugins and other features.
-It automatically puts your site in maintenance mode while performing the update.
-Additionally, if you get any issues after the update, you can just disable the plugins.
+• WordPress also enables you to update your website plugins and other features and, if you get any issues after the update, you can just disable the plugins.

 Is WordPress Still Relevant?

-However, with the constant evolution of website-building technology and the emergence of new CMS platforms and website builders, some skeptics question whether WordPress will remain relevant in the coming years.
+However, with the constant evolution of website-building technology and the emergence of new CMS platforms and website builders, some sceptics question whether WordPress will remain relevant in the coming years.

 The availability of numerous themes and templates, as well as the extensive developer community, contribute to its enduring popularity.